rancher/docs/content/rancher/v2.x/en/tools/logging/elasticsearch/_index.md

 weight: 200
 ---

 If your organization uses [Elasticsearch](https://www.elastic.co/), either on premise or in the cloud, you can configure Rancher to send it Kubernetes logs.
-Afterwards, you can log into your Elasticsearch deployment to view logs for cluster or container events.
+Afterwards, you can log into your Elasticsearch deployment to view logs for your cluster or container.

 ## Configuring Elasticsearch Logging